Vertex Representation of Hyperbolic Tensor Networks: Introduction

 A quantum TN state forms partially contracted tensors of a rank $(r+1)$.
 This is crucial since the TN geometry can be modified to create a non-Euclidean space.
 Let the integer $r$ represent the number of tensor indices connected with $r$ nearest-neighbor tensors (we consider a fixed coordination number).
 Increasing the degrees of freedom in these bond tensor indices leads to a longer range of correlations (the amount of entanglement) in a desired quantum state.
 The remaining tensor index is associated with the degrees of freedom of real physical particles, spin states, etc., located at the vertex.

 Equivalently to the quantum state, TN can also represent the partition function of a physical system described by a classical Hamiltonian.
 In this work, we employ this alternative TN approach to evaluate the thermodynamic properties and entanglement entropy focusing on the properties of the underlying lattice geometry.
-We develop a generalized numerical algorithm based on the density matrix renormalization to analyze the network structure by varying the Gaussian curvature and boundary conditions.
+We develop a generalized numerical algorithm based on density matrix renormalization to analyze the network structure by varying the Gaussian curvature and boundary conditions.

-The TN procedure generates large lattices with constant Gaussian negative curvatures on which we study multi-state spin models.
+The TN procedure describes a process for creating large hyperbolic lattices with constant negative Gaussian curvatures on which we study multi-state spin models.
 We aim to investigate the influence of curved lattices on entanglement entropy (and other thermodynamic quantities).
-This task relates the famous holographic principle~\cite{hp1, hp2, hp3}, the key concept in physics, with the impact on the multidisciplinary research among general relativity, quantum information, and condensed matter physics.
-The holographic principle states that the volume description of a physical system can be recognized on the system boundary.

-The area law~\cite{alaw} of entanglement entropy scales with the surface (boundary) of the volume system in contact with the environment.
-Since the holographic interpretation has not been fully proved in quantum gravity yet, there has been a persistent need for a deeper investigation of the conjectured equivalency between the anti-de Sitter (AdS) hyperbolic space and the conformal field theories (CFT) on the AdS boundary.
-Hence, the AdS/CFT correspondence~\cite{ACC0, ACC1, ACC2, ACC3, ACC4} relates the classical description of gravity with the critical system living on the lattice boundary giving rise to the theory of quantum gravity.

-As a typical example connecting the holographic principle with the quantum many-body physics in condensed matter (statistical) physics, the renormalization techniques, such as multi-scale entanglement renormalization ansatz~\cite{MERA}, have become essential in numerical studies.
-This method relates many-body entanglement renormalization using the Ising model with the hyperbolic geometry originating in the entanglement~\cite{Swingle}.
-This fascinating holographic picture has been fostering intensive research by TN methods~\cite{Cirac, TN_top_dual, Orus, Banuls}.
-The holographic aspects of the entanglement entropy are actively investigated in the connection of AdS/CFT and TN languages~\cite{TNAds1, TNAds2, TNAds3, TNAds4, TNAds5}.

 In this study, we develop an algorithm with vertex representation on the hyperbolic lattices which has not been formulated yet.
 Since 2007, we have proposed weight-type representations of the hyperbolic lattices~\cite{Ueda1} that were not compatible with TN algorithms rooted in the Projected-Entangled Pair States (PEPS)~\cite{PEPS, Orus}.
 To accomplish the current task, we derive recurrent relations in the vertex language of the Corner Transfer Matrix Renormalization Group (CTMRG) method~\cite{Nis-ver1}.
 This work analyzes spin models at three types of phase transitions subject to the hyperbolic lattice geometries.
 In this work, we encountered irregular behavior of the entanglement entropy along with this study.
 It is subject to an extensive analysis that will follow soon~\cite{Vvsweight}.